About Campus Life Services

 Facilities Services is funded by core, state, and recharge revenue and includes building maintenance, locks, keys & security, custodial services, recycling & waste, landscaping & pest control, and utilities and infrastructure.

 Collectively, 700 FTEs work in CLS, 420 FTEs in CLS Auxiliary departments and 280 FTEs in CLS Facilities Services.

 Among the many specialists in CLS are arborists, bus drivers, cooks, designers, engineers, lifeguards, painters, photographers, plumbers, pubic health professionals, event producers, and yoga instructors – just to name a few.

 Our efforts to continuously improve are evident in the ambitious goals that we set for ourselves.
 We’ve posted our goals for the current fiscal year below and update them quarterly so you can watch our progress.
 Converting to electric buses, improving the quality of drinking water, breaking ground on a new housing development, launching Great People, Great Place initiatives, and opening a new and expanded childcare facility are among our most noteworthy goals.

-In FY 2016/17, expense budgets for CLS auxiliary departments total $85.9M; expense budgets for CLS Facilities Services total $102M.
-As shown in the link below, payroll represents the single largest expense for both divisions.
+In FY 2017/18, expense budgets for CLS auxiliary departments total $95.6M; expense budgets for CLS Facilities & Utilities Services total $106M.
+As shown in the details (click on link below), payroll represents the single largest expense for both divisions.